plyght/Voxa/README.md

 ## Known Issues
 - Some items are fully transparent, lacking any translucency or blur effects.
 - Certain items have not been fully integrated with transparent/translucent features.
-- ~~Current link handling is suboptimal, preventing links from being opened directly from Voxa in your default browser (although they can be copied and pasted)~~
 - Light mode has a few minor, easily resolvable issues.
 - The "Upload File" button is non-functional, requiring users to drag and drop files above the window for uploading.